STERILE DOSAGE FORM

 HELLO GUYZZ, here we are providing notes of sterile dosage form from pharmaceutics 2

-these points will be easy to understand and remember all these notes are taken from books and some of help of google,so lets begin…..
+these points will be easy to understand and remember all these notes are taken from books and some of the help of google, so let’s begin…..

-Parental preparation are those pharmaceutical product that are given by other than oral routes.
+Parental preparation is a pharmaceutical product that is given by other than oral routes.

 Transfusion fluids and injection are parenteral preparation.
 Injection are the sterile solution or suspension of drugs in aqueous or oily vehicle meant for introduction into the body by means of an injectable needle under or through one or more layers of the skin or mucous membrane.